Teichlab/cellphonedb/README.md

 If the given parameter is a readable database file, it will be used as is.
 Otherwise it will use some of the versions matching the selected version.

 If the selected version does not exist in the local environment it will be downloaded from the remote repository.
-(See below) If no `--database` argument is given in methods execution, it will use the latest local version available.
+(See below.)
+If no `--database` argument is given in methods execution, it will use the latest local version available.

 Downloaded versions will be stored in a user folder under `~/.cpdb/releases`